Gl13ch/Shutterable/README.md

 ## Features to Implement
 1. The photo sizes currently have no functionality.
-2. Use input type file for images
+2. Use input type file for images.
-3. Ability to edit user's profiles
+3. Ability to edit user's profiles.
+4. Let users browse other user's profiles.